wg-osr/walkerga.github.io/class/fighter.md

 You can have as many [Scars](/2020/11/09/base-rules/) as your WIL without them taking inventory slots.

 ## Steel Gaze
 You project an intimidating aura that lets people know you are a skilled warrior.
-At any moment, you can decide how weak creatures react to you: they either avoid angering you at all costs, or focus all their anger on you, ignoring your teammates.
+At any moment, you can decide how weak creatures react to you: they either avoid fighting you at all costs, or gang up on you, ignoring your teammates.
 Weak creatures are any monster with 2 HD or less.

 ## Weapon Mastery
 Your weapons have different effects depending on the type of damage you inflict with them: